 PEACE BETWEEN US

-“THE DIALOGUE” has been cleaned and dusted, ready to be packaged and shipped to Houston, Texas
+“THE DIALOGUE” has been cleaned and dusted, packaged and shipped to Houston, Texas

-We invited anyone to sign their name on the back as global residents dedicated and committed to the idea of peace beginning everywhere.
+While the installation was in Mexico for 8 years many of you signed their names on the back as global resident, dedicated and committed to the idea of peace beginning everywhere.
 People signed from around the world; from New Zealand, Holland, Canada, India, Australia, England, Ireland, Argentina and more.
 Adding more names to our book of visitors.
-Lighting a candle for peace, or tossing a tiny signature of angers or prejudices from the past years right into the bonfire are small ways to commemorate our desire for new beginnings..
+Lighting a candle for peace, or tossing a tiny paper signature of angers or prejudices from the past years right into the bonfire, we made rituals in small ways to commemorate our desire for new beginnings..
 The Dialogue installation now lives in Houston at the Raindrop Institute for Interfaith studies, after a long ten year journey in making it, marketing it and finally sending it into the world in peace.

 March 4th 2018